 Marketers can also optimise their 'always on' content on different channels with Twitter insights.
 Use the knowledge you get from Twitter to inform other channels, like Instagram or even billboard ads.
 While those ads don't have the advantage of being completely in real time, there is an opportunity to plan the content in advance for traditional advertising like a Tube advert.

 Want to learn more?
-Our Professional Certificate in Social Media is designed to enhance your social media techniques.
+The IDM's Professional Certificate in Social Media is designed to enhance your social media techniques.
 Learn how to create effective social content, create a robust social strategy that delivers measurable results and ROI and learn to integrate social media marketing across your entire business.

 This blog first appeared here on Audiense.